Essential Tips Working with Layer Masks in Photoshop

 More Photoshop Layer Masks

 I hope you found these tips helpful for working with Layer Masks in Photoshop.
 As mentioned at the start of this tutorial, we have barely scratched the surface of how to work with Photoshop Layer Masks.
-If you would like to learn more and improve your masking skills, there’s a free book available in the Members Area of Lenscraft.
+If you would like to learn more and improve your masking skills, consider my book “Mastering Photoshop Masks” which you can find in the Lenscraft Book Shop.